huggingface/hub-docs/docs/hub/dduf.md

 - Built-in file indexing
 - Wide language support

-Why not use a TAR with a table of contents at the beginning of the archive?
-See explanation [in this comment](https://github.com/huggingface/huggingface_hub/pull/2692#issuecomment-2519863726).
+### Why not use a TAR with a table of contents at the beginning of the archive?

+See the explanation in this [comment](https://github.com/huggingface/huggingface_hub/pull/2692#issuecomment-2519863726).

 ### Why no compression?

-- Enables direct memory mapping of large files.
+- Enables direct memory mapping of large files
-- Ensures consistent and predictable remote file access.
+- Ensures consistent and predictable remote file access
-- Prevents CPU overhead during file reading.
+- Prevents CPU overhead during file reading
-- Maintains compatibility with safetensors.
+- Maintains compatibility with safetensors

 ### Can I modify a DDUF file?